Tanga, Tanzania: Economy

 Major exports from the port of Tanga include sisal, coffee, tea, and cotton.
 Tanga is also an important railroad terminus, connecting much of the northern Tanzanian interior with the sea via the Tanzania Railways Corporation's Link Line and Central Line.
 Tanga is linked to the African Great Lakes region and the Tanzanian economic capital of Dar es Salaam.
 The city is served by Tanga Airport.
 The harbour and surrounding is the centre of life in Tanga.
 It has several markets in several neighbourhoods.
+Tanga Cement is one of the major industries.